petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md

 	at com.liferay.portal.search.elasticsearch7.internal.search.engine.adapter.cluster.HealthClusterRequestExecutorImpl.execute(HealthClusterRequestExecutorImpl.java:46)
 ```

-The above errors indicate that Elasticsearch connector in Liferay is attempting to connect to Elasticsearch using host `es-node1-prod` and it can't find any available nodes.
-Obtain the Elasticsearch node(s) logs and look for lines like
+The Elasticsearch connector in Liferay is attempting to connect to the Elasticsearch host `es-node1-prod` but can't find any available nodes.
+In the Elasticsearch logs look for lines like these:

 ```
 [2021-06-04T17:31:22,472][INFO ][o.e.t.TransportService   ] [es-node1] publish_address {es-node1/192.168.0.17:9300}, bound_addresses {192.168.0.17:9300}